pelican-plugins/avatar/README.md

 ### Adjusting the template

 This plugin assigns the `author_avatar` variable to the Libravatar URL and makes the variable available within the article's context.
-For instance, you can add the following to a template file (for example, to the `article_infos.html` template file), just before the infomation about the author:
+For instance, you can add the following to a template file (for example, to the `article_infos.html` template file), just before the information about the author:

 ```html
 {% if article.author_avatar %}